-- Up to 39 wind turbines with a maximum hub height of up to 160 m and a rotor diameter of up to 200 m. - A transformer at the base of each turbine. - Concrete turbine foundations with a permanent footprint of approximately 6 ha. - Each turbine will have a crane hardstand of 70 m x 45 m.
-The permanent footprint for turbine hardstands will be up to approximately 13 ha. - Each turbine will have a temporary blade hardstand of 80 m x 45 m.
-The temporary footprint for blade hardstands will be up to approximately 14 ha. - Temporary laydown areas (with a combined footprint of up to 25 ha) which will accommodate the boom erection, storage and assembly area. - Battery Energy Storage System (with a footprint of up to approximately 5 ha). - Medium voltage (33 kV) cables/powerlines running from wind turbines to the facility substations.
-The routing will follow existing/proposed access roads and will be buried where possible. - One on-site substations up to 4 ha in extent to facilitate the connection between the wind farm and the electricity grid. - Construction period laydown areas (temporary) up to 6 ha. - Access roads to the site and between project components inclusive of stormwater infrastructure.
-A 15 m road corridor may be temporarily impacted upon during construction and rehabilitated to 6m wide after construction.
-The WEF will have a total road network of up to 50 km. - A temporary site camp establishment and concrete batching plants (with a combined footprint of up to 2ha). - Operation and Maintenance buildings (with a combined footprint of up to 2 ha) including a gate house, security building, control centre, offices, warehouses, a workshop, parking bays and a storage area. - Total permanent development footprint of up to 65 ha.
+- Up to 61 wind turbines, with a maximum hub height of up to 160 m and a rotor diameter of up to 200 m; - A transformer at the base of each turbine; - Concrete turbine foundations with a permanent footprint of up to 9.1 ha; - Each turbine will have a crane hardstand of 70 m x 45 m.
+The permanent footprint for turbine hardstands will be up to 20 ha; - Each turbine will have a temporary blade hardstand of 80 m x 45 m.
+The temporary footprint for blade hardstands will be up to 23 ha; - Temporary laydown areas (with a combined footprint of up to 38 ha) which will accommodate the boom erection, storage and assembly area; - Battery Energy Storage System (with a footprint of up to 5 ha); - One construction period laydown areas (temporary) up to 6 ha each; - Medium voltage (33 kV) cables/powerlines running from wind turbines to the facility substations.
+The routing will follow existing/proposed access roads and will be buried where possible. - One on-site substations of up to 4 ha in extent to facilitate the connection between the wind farm and the connection to the national grid; - Access roads to the site and between project components inclusive of stormwater infrastructure.
+A 15 m road corridor may be temporarily impacted upon during construction and rehabilitated to 8 m wide after construction.
+The WEF will have a total road network of up to 100 km; - A temporary site camp establishment and concrete batching plants (with a combined footprint of up to 2 ha); - Operation and Maintenance buildings (with a combined footprint of up to 2 ha) including a gate house, security building, control centre, offices, warehouses, parking bays, a workshop and a storage area; and - Total permanent development footprint of up to 110 ha.